vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

 `||` is a macro for logical OR. `typeOf` returns the type of a value.

-Now, let's check if this raw contains nothing.
+Now, let's check if this raw is empty.

 ```
         if (&& isRaw (== (lenOf (. tree i)) 0)) {
 ```

-`&&` is a macro for logical AND. `lenOf` returns the count of values in a `raw`.
-It can also return the count of members in a tuple, or count of elements in an array.
+`&&` is a macro for logical AND. `lenOf` returns the number of values in a `raw`.
+It can also return the number of members in a tuple, or number of elements in an array.

-In the case of `()`, we don't make a recursive call, and use `null` as argument to `makeNode`.
+In the case of `()`, don't make a recursive call, and use `null` as argument to `makeNode`.

 ```
         if (&& isRaw (== (lenOf (. tree i)) 0)) {